AlekNS/smitlab-service/readme.md

 SMITLab Device Service
 ----------------------

-The service provide access to medical devices (used serial port, ethernet, and etc.) through built HTTP/HTTPS web server (internal protocol based on JSONP) for a browser.
+This service provide access to medical devices (used serial port, ethernet, and etc.) through built HTTP/HTTPS web server (internal protocol based on JSONP) for a browser.